The Osler Lecture – “Vaccines and monoclonals to regain our freedom.”

 Chief Scientist and Head External R&D, GSK Vaccines

-He is elected member of the Royal Society of London, the US National Academy of Sciences (NAS), and the European Molecular Biology Organization (EMBO).
-Awards received include: the Paul Ehrlich and Ludwig Darmstaedter Prize, the Gold Medal by the Italian President, the Albert B Sabin Gold Medal, the Canada Gairdner International Award, the European Inventor Award for Lifetime Achievement, and the 2019 Robert Koch Award.
+He is elected member of US National Academy of Sciences (NAS), the American Academy of Arts & Sciences, the European Molecular Biology Organization (EMBO), and the Royal Society of London.
+Awards received: Gold Medal by the Italian President, Albert B Sabin Gold Medal, Canada Gairdner International Award, European Inventor Award for Lifetime Achievement, Paul Ehrlich and Ludwig Darmstaedter Prize and the Robert Koch Award.
 He was nominated third most influential person worldwide in the field of vaccines (Terrapin).
-He has published 700 papers in peer-reviewed journals.
+He has published more than 735 works in peer-reviewed journals.

 He introduced novel scientific concepts: genetic detoxification; cellular microbiology; reverse vaccinology; pangenome.
-Developed licensed vaccines: acellular pertussis containing a non-toxic mutant of pertussis toxin; the first conjugate vaccine against meningococcus C and the first vaccine for meningococcus B, for which both vaccines the United Kingdom has been forerunner in introducing them for mass immunization; MF59, the first vaccine adjuvant after aluminium salts; CRM197 that is used as carrier in many conjugate vaccines.
+Developed licensed vaccines: acellular pertussis containing a non-toxic mutant of pertussis toxin; first conjugate vaccine against meningococcus C; MF59-adjuvanted seasonal and pandemic influenza MF59 was the first vaccine adjuvant after aluminium salts; meningococcus B; CRM 197 used as carrier in many conjugate vaccines.

-Dr. Rappuoli is the Founder of the GSK Vaccines Institute for Global Health (GVGH).
+Founder of the GSK Vaccines Institute for Global Health (GVGH).
+Dr. Rappuoli is among the world scientific leaders dedicated to the sustainability of global health.

 Diagnosis by DNA